MomoDaDev/sorting-visualizer/README.md

 # sorting-visualizer
-This project of mine is has the purpose to visualize the process of various sorting methods
+This project of mine has the purpose to visualize the process of various sorting methods